 If you are visiting this Website from a country other than South Africa the various communications will necessarily result in the transfer of information across international boundaries.

-Communications over the internet (such as emails) are not secure unless they have been encrypted.
-Your communications may go through a number of countries before being delivered – as this is the nature of the internet.
-We cannot accept responsibility for any unauthorised access or loss of personal information that’s beyond our control.
+Communications over the internet (such as emails) aren’t secure unless they’ve been encrypted.
+Your communications may go through a number of countries before being delivered, as this is the nature of the internet.

 We cannot accept responsibility for any unauthorised access or loss of personal information that is beyond our control.